 Whole-of-life insurance is a type of insurance policy whereby a tax-free lump sum is paid to your loved ones in the event of your death.
-It’s more expensive than term insurance, which only becomes payable within the fixed period of the policy.
+A whole-of-life quote is usually higher than a term insurance quote as a pay-out is guaranteed.

 Whole-of-life assurance is more expensive than term insurance because a claim is inevitable.
 You should therefore compare prices and make sure you can meet the cost – and remember that you could be paying the premiums into your 70s and 80s (most policies are structured so that premiums need no longer be paid beyond a certain age, such as 85 or 90).